derollins/playNano/README.md

 - **Remove Plane** (remove_plane): Fit a 2D plane to the image with inear regression and subtract it.

   > Plane calculated from unmasked data if mask is present.

-- **Polynomial Flatten** (polinominal_flatten): Fit and subtract a 2D polynomial of given order to remove slow surface trends.
+- **Polynomial Flatten** (polynomial_flatten): Fit and subtract a 2D polynomial of given order to remove slow surface trends.

   > Polynominal calculated from unmasked data if present.
 Order of polynomial currently set to 2.

+- **Row Median Align** (row_median_align): Subtract the median of each row from that row to remove horizontal banding.

+  > Polynominal calculated from unmasked data if present.

 - **Zero Mean** (zero mean): Subtract the overall mean height to center the background around zero.

   > Mean calculated from unmasked data if mask is present.

 - **Gaussian Filter** (gaussian_filter): Apply a Gaussian low-pass filter to smooth high-frequency noise.

   > Sigma currently set at 1 pixel.

 ### Masks